HITECHCRIME/HC_SG51_Colorized_World/README.md

 ```

 [CHORUS 1]
-colorized world
-with no scars
+colorized world with no scars
-i only wanted
-no wars no fights
+i only wanted no wars no fights
-no separate worlds aye ya (reverb)
+no separate worlds aye ya

-often words make
-our dimensions feel cold
+often words make our dimensions feel cold
-i don't feel a thing
-is what i tell myself
+i don't feel a thing is what i tell myself
-every day ya (reverb)
+every day ya

 -----------------------------------------------------